isabella232/devo-ps.github.io/_posts/blog/2013-09-18-vagrant-docker-and-ansible-wtf.md

 ## Let's wrap it up

-We just saw (roughly) how these tools can be used, and how they can be complementary:
+So we just saw (roughly) how these tools can be used, and how they can be complementary:

-1. Vagrant is great to provide you a hardware / cloud server like platform that supports docker
+1. Vagrant will provide you with a full VMs, including the OS.
+It's great at providing you a Linux environment for example when you're on MacOS.
-1. Docker is more of a
+1. Docker is a lightweight VM of some sort.
+It will allow you to build multiple contained architectures faster and cheaper than with Vagrant.
-1. Ansible serves as
+1. Ansible is what you'll use to orchestrate and fine tuned things.
+That's what you want to structure your deployment strategy.

 It takes a bit of reading to get more familiar with these tools, and we will likely follow up on this post in the next few weeks.
 However, especially as a small team, this kind of technology allows you to automate and commoditize huge parts of your development and ops workflows.
-We storngly encourage to make that investment; it's helped us tremendously increase the pace of our team, as well as the quality of our software.
+We strongly encourage you to make that investment.
+It has helped us tremendously increase the pace and quality of our throughput.